How to Get Help for an Alcoholic.

 - Easily handles their liquor: Compared to non-alcoholics, high-functioning alcoholics can easily handle their alcohol.
 They might not appear to be drunk after drinking in excess.
 Their body is used to the effects of alcohol.

-- They excuse or laugh off their drinking: As mentioned above, excuses are a big part of an alcoholic’s denial.
+- They excuse or laugh off their drinking: As mentioned above, excuses and sarcasm are a big part of an alcoholic’s denial.
+“Yeah, I’m such an alcoholic.
+Ha!”

 Is it possible to get help for an alcoholic who is high-functioning?
 Yes.
 Just as with any alcoholic, there are options to get alcohol abusers the help they need.